pallets/flask/docs/patterns/javascript.rst

 Making a Request with ``fetch``
 -------------------------------

-|fetch|_ takes two arguments, a URL and an object with other options,
+|fetch|_ takes two arguments, an URL and an object with other options,
 and returns a |Promise|_.
 We won't cover all the available options, and will only use ``then()`` on the promise, not other callbacks or ``await`` syntax.
 Read the linked MDN docs for more information about